lasat-kuṇḍalaṁ gokule bhrājamanam

 Krsna who is known as Govinda is the Supreme Godhead.
 He has an eternal blissful spiritual body.
 He is the origin of all.
 He has no other origin and He is the prime cause of all causes.

 It is to this Supreme Personality of Godhead that Satyavrata Muni is offering his obeisances.
-Srila Sanatan Goswami then throws light on how Satyavrata Muni further glorifies the Lord by describing his unparalleled beauty, his holy abode Gokul, his associates such as mother Yashoda, and his transcendental pastimes, which steal the hearts of even the greatest Yogis.
-He describes how the beautiful shark shaped earrings on the ears of damodar are swinging to and fro, looking exceedingly beautiful.
-It is undoubtedly true that all the forms of the Lord are very beautiful, but none is as captivating as that of Krishna in Vraja.
-Sri Shyamsundar, the Supreme Personality of Godhead, is decorated with 64 qualities, while the other Vishnu Murtis are said to have 60 qualities at most.
-These remaining 4 qualities which are unique to Vrajendranandan Shyam are his Rupa Madhurya, Venu Madhurya, Lila Madhurya, and Prema Madhurya.
-Thus it can be understood that Baby Krishna, who is wearing just a string of bells around his waist and is otherwise naked, is most enchanting, with his curly locks of hair partially covering his face, and eyes full of fear from his mother.
+Srila Sanatana Goswami then throws light on how Satyavrata Muni further glorifies the Lord by describing His unparalleled beauty, His holy abode, Gokula, His associates such as Mother Yasoda, and His transcendental pastimes, which steal the hearts of even the greatest yogis.
+He describes how the beautiful shark shaped earrings on the ears of Damodara swing to and fro and look exceedingly beautiful.
+It is undoubtedly true that all the forms of the Lord are very beautiful, but none is as captivating as Krsna in Vraja.

-The same Supreme Lord, who instills fear in the heart of fear personified, is afraid of his mother Yashoda, because of his offense of breaking the pot of Yoghurt that his mother was churning and then stealing butter, and jumped down the grinding mortar and ran away in fear.
-This is the sweetness of his enchanting lilas.
-No where else can one have such loving exchanges with the Lord other than in Golok Vrindavan, where the Supreme Lord of the entire Spiritual and Material worlds is just like a puppet in the hands of his devotees.
-While running away from his mother, he was caught by her from behind, for she was running faster than him.
-The Lord who is not caught by the greatest mystic Yogis in their meditations, was thus caught by his mother Yashoda.
+The same Supreme Lord, who instils fear in the heart of fear personified, is afraid of His Mother Yashoda because of His offense of breaking the pot of yoghurt that his mother was churning.
+He then stole that butter, jumped down from the grinding mortar and ran away in fear.
+This is the sweetness of His enchanting lilas.
+Nowhere other than in Braja Vrindavan can one have such loving exchanges with the Lord,.
+There, the Supreme Lord of the entire spiritual and material worlds is just like a puppet in the hands of His devotees.
+While running away from His mother, He was caught by her from behind, for she was running faster than He was.
+The Lord who is not caught by the greatest mystic yogis in their meditations, was thus caught by Mother Yasoda.